-Caption code Strictly alphabetical Assistance Assistance Give assistance Assistance for Require assistance Assistance from No assistance required Assistance has been sent Assistance has been sent Assistance to Assistance for Assistant Assistance from Assisted Assistance to Assistant Give Assisted Give assistance etc. No assistance required Require Require assistance f.
+Caption code Strictly alphabetical Assistance Give assistance Require assistance Assistance Assistance for Assistance from No assistance required Assistance has been sent Assistance for Assistance from Assistance to Assistance has been sent Assistance to Assistant Assisted Assistant Assisted etc. Give Give assistance No No assistance required Require Require assistance f.
 A caption code permits, perhaps, of more precise and more economical encoding than does a strictly alphabetical code, because it is easier under the former type of arrangement to assemble under each specific principal heading a rather extended variety of expressions and different shades of expressions than under the latter type of arrangement.
 But on the other hand, the use of a caption code involves more time and labor in encoding, especially by untrained or unskilled personnel, than does the use of a strictly alphabetical code.
 Where the phraseology of communication is quite standardized or stereotypic, all the most common expressions regardless of their length may be listed in a strictly alphabetical code as readily as in a caption.
 In both types of codes there may be tabulated material of various sorts, such as tables of numbers, dates, equipment, geographical or personal designations, etc., either forming isolated sections in the code or inserted in the vocabulary under appropriate headings.